cirosantilli/linux-cheat/kernel/index.md

-The linux kernel is written on mainly on c c99 standard, with **gasp** gcc extensions.
+The linux kernel is written on mainly on c c99 standard,with **gasp** gcc extensions.
 Therefore the linux kernel is married to gcc.
 Just guessing here, but an important reason for that is to use inline assembly TODO check

 Also note that besides the linux kernel, what most people call a linux system, or more precisely